astrivant/polyad/docs/proposals/copolyad-language.md

   profile: example.indexer-benchmark@4
 ```

-All inputs are required together.
-A matching record stream alone cannot satisfy
+All inputs are required together: this capability needs both a matching record
-this capability without an authorized storage binding. `template` references
+stream and an authorized storage binding. `template` must resolve to an approved
-an approved workload definition and port-to-service binding information; it
+workload definition and port-to-service binding information. `evidence.profile`
-does not let an arbitrary caller supply an executable image. `evidence.profile`
 references observed behavior with its input distribution, resource allocation,
-timestamp and provenance; it is not a hard-coded throughput guarantee.
+timestamp and provenance.
+Performance assessments must account for those
+measurement conditions.

 `IdempotentByKey` is an implementation contract.
 Here, the storage binding must
 scope `recordId` to the dataset and the upsert operation must preserve the
 declared semantics on retry.
-A type checker cannot manufacture that property.
+Implementation conformance tests must verify that
+retry behavior.
 Two writers to the same storage and keys are potentially conflicting even when
 their data-flow paths have no edge between them.